JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_1_6.md

 ‘Soma has given her to the Gandharva; the Gandharva has given her to Agni.
 Agni gives me cattle and children, and thee besides.

-‘This am I, that art thou; the heaven I, the earth thou; the Sâman I, the _Ri_<i>k</i> thou.
+‘This am I, that art thou; the heaven I, the earth thou; the Sâman I, the <i>Rik<i> thou.
 Come!
 Let us join together.
 Let us unite our sperm that we may generate a male child, a son, for the sake of the increase of wealth, of blessed offspring, of strength.

 ‘Bountiful Indra, bless this woman with sons and with a happy lot.
 Give her ten sons; let her husband be the eleventh.’